nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ![The class tooltip UI.](./section-tooltip.png)

-I also would love to have more professor information than just the provided `LastName, FirstInitial` that the registrar provides.
-I briefly looked into converting this format into the format of `FirstInitial* LastName` – a format that one could then put into the [UCLA Directory](http://www.directory.ucla.edu/) to search and retrieve a full name – but the following privacy notice on the directory gave me pause:
+I also would love to have more professor information than just the provided "LastName, FirstInitial" that the registrar provides.
+I briefly looked into converting this format into the format of "FirstInitial\* LastName" – a format that one could then put into the [UCLA Directory](http://www.directory.ucla.edu/) to search and retrieve a full name – but the following privacy notice on the directory gave me pause:

 > To protect the privacy of the individuals listed herein, in accordance with the State of California Information Practices Act, this directory may not be used, rented, distributed or sold for commercial purposes. … Compilation or redistribution of information from this directory is strictly forbidden.